 Students do internships in a wide variety of ministry settings, with options as to type (full-time or part-time, church or agency), community (urban, suburban, rural), and denomination (in most cases in the student's own tradition).
 This diversity meets the needs and interests of individual students while encouraging peer learning as interns share their experiences in the Internship Seminar.
-The internship curriculum requires the student to listen and learn about the history and culture of the church or agency and its community; to plan learning goals across a number of areas of ministry, which prevents being pigeonholed; and to demonstrate effective and imaginative leadership at their internship site and its community.
+The internship curriculum requires the student to listen and learn about the history and culture of the church or agency and its community; to plan learning goals to fulfill a wide range of competencies, which prevents being pigeonholed; and to demonstrate effective and imaginative leadership at their internship site and its community.
 This might mean working with congregations on projects in evangelism or social justice or stewardship that might not have been priorities in the past.
 Learning by listening and leading is the hallmark of the Perkins internship experience.